sonic-net/SONiC/doc/Sonic-mclag-hld.md

 # 8. SONiC system diagram for MCLAG

 The MC-LAG code will run in a separate container.
 The following chart is with added ICCPd container.
-The blocks below are just illustrating the concept flow.
+The blocks below are just for  illustrating the concept flow.

 Note: ICCPd docker container doesn't start by default, it could be started on demand.
 Linux command `sudo systemctl start iccpd` can be used to start ICCPd docker container, `sudo systemctl enable iccpd` will start ICCPd docker automatic after rebooting.